 Procedure

 For the current study, we conducted individual one-to-one semi-structured interviews with each of the seven adolescents and seven mothers.
-All interviews were conducted at a location of the participant’s choice (typically at home, but three at university), all but one interview was conducted face-to-face (with a mother via Skype at that participant’s request), and no one else was present at any interview. removed for blind review, an experienced male clinical psychologist, and removed for blind review, a female UG psychology student, conducted the interviews.
+All interviews were conducted at a location of the participant’s choice (typically at home, but three at university), all but one interview was conducted face-to-face (with a mother via Skype at that participant’s request), and no one else was present at any interview.
+Interviews with adolescents ranged from 14 to 35 minutes (mean = 24 minutes) and with mothers from 27 to 46 minutes (mean = 39 minutes). removed for blind review, an experienced male clinical psychologist, and removed for blind review, a female UG psychology student, conducted the interviews.
 Both were trained in qualitative methods.
-The study contributed to removed for blind review’s doctoral research and removed for blind review undertook the interviewing as part of their UG research project. interviewers explained that the aim of the study was to contribute to the development of accessible anxiety prevention programmes.
+The study contributed to removed for blind review’s doctoral research and removed for blind review undertook the interviewing as part of their UG research project.
+Removed for blind review had conducted the diagnostic assessments with adolescents and their mothers (see ‘Participant flow diagram’, supplementary materials) ahead of the current study.
+Removed for blind review had had no contact with participants prior to the current study.
+Before beginning each interview, interviewers explained that the aim of the study was to contribute to the development of accessible anxiety prevention programmes, as well as their reasons for doing the research.
 We developed a Topic Guide in collaboration with a Patient and Public Involvement (PPI) group by using the results of studies examining barriers to access to prevention and treatment of anxiety disorders (e.g., 25, 26, 28) and our clinical experience.
 The Topic Guide sought to explore i) what participants thought about the idea of preventing anxiety disorders, (with the aim of understanding their views on targeted prevention of anxiety disorders, and ii) what they viewed to be barriers or facilitators to gaining access to such programmes.
 We used the Topic Guide flexibly, to ensure that participants could describe issues which were incongruent with the prepared areas of questions [43].
 Interviews lasted between 14 and 46 minutes.
 We made audio-recordings and transcribed them verbatim (removing identifying information).
 We made Fieldnotes during each stage of data collection and analysis.
 We did not return transcripts to participants for comment, and did not invite participants to give feedback on our finalized themes, although they were offered / provided with a summary of our findings.

 Measures